 I mean, we've never seen a medical mobilization like this.

-Because uh he built you the biggest hospital in the country.
+I said, you're such an ass because he built you the biggest hospital in the country.

 He gave you every ventilator you needed, all of the medical equipment you had.

-He sent a Navy ship, converted them both to COVID 19, and all around the rest of New York did the same thing.
+He sent a Navy ship, converted them both to COVID-19, and all around the rest of New York did the same thing.

 These are people who are seriously angry.

-Uh they they are really, really angry.
+They are really, really angry.

-I do think it has to listen, any opening has to be done safely.
+Listen, any opening has to be done safely.

-Otherwise you have a rebound.
+Otherwise, you have a rebound.

-I'll tell you one thing we can't have, Rose, is we can't go to shut down number two.
+I'll tell you one thing we can't have, Rose, is we can't go to shutdown number two.

-Yeah, Sean, let me address that too, because I think that first of all, I want to say that I didn't see people angry.
+Yeah, Sean, let me address that too, because I think that, first of all, I want to say that I didn't see people angry.

 Let us show you that we can do this the right way in a safe way.

-And even at that, it's only limited.
+And even at that, it's only limited, limited construction work.

-But this for us, it seems it's limited, and it continues to be seemingly arbitrary.
+But this, for us, it seems it's limited and it continues to be seemingly arbitrary.

-I have a I have a golden thing.
+I have a golden dog.

 By the way, construction workers, I was one.

-We're used to wearing masks, although I didn't wear mine there either.
+Although I didn't wear mine there either.

-But I'd wear it if it meant working or not working, I'd wear it.
+If it meant working or not working, I'd wear it.

-And what I saw there today was was just like the second stage here that is totally the American spirit.
+And what I saw there today was just like the second stage here that is totally the American spirit.

-I went back and looked at history.
+You know, and you know me, I went back and looked at history.

-When it was over, there were the largest number of peaceful strikes in America in 1946, because people had had it, but they stuck together with purpose.
+When it was over, there were the largest number of peaceful strikes in America in 1946 because people had had it, but they stuck together with purpose.

 They were peaceful.